-This creamy Red Lentil Curry uses sweet potatoes, coconut milk and just 9 other ingredients!
-Made in just one pot, it's also vegan, gluten-free and healthy!
+This creamy Red Lentil Curry includes sweet potatoes, coconut milk, and just 9 other ingredients!
+Made in just one pot, it's also vegan, gluten-free, and healthy!

 We're using hearty sweet potatoes with high-protein, creamy red lentils for what I think might just be the ultimate vegan red curry!

-There are three main types of lentils: green, brown and red.
-All three are high in protein and fiber, are semi-quick to cook (in bean land at least) and are easy to incorporate into many dishes.
+The three most common kinds of lentils at grocery stores here in the US are green, brown and red.
+All three are high in plant-based protein and fiber, are semi-quick to cook (in bean land at least), and are easy to incorporate into many dishes.
 They're probably also one of the most common legumes consumed across the world.

 Red lentils are the sweetest and also the fastest cooking.
-In general, they should take about 15 – 25 minutes to cook.
-One thing to keep in mind with red lentils is that they don't hold their shape like other lentils do and tend to get mushy when cooked.
+They take about 15 – 25 minutes to cook.
+Unlike hardier lentils, red lentils don't hold their shape like other varieties.
+They will get mushy when cooked.
 This makes them perfect for things like red lentil dahl, but also for thickening soups and stews.

 And that's exactly how we're using them in this red lentil curry: to thicken and to add protein!

 How to Make Red Curry

 Fundamentally, curries are pretty easy to make and can be easily customized.
 There are hundreds (if not thousands) of variations out there and they can be flavored in all sorts of ways.

 Curry is also a classic dish in many cuisines including Indian, Thai, Middle Eastern, Korean, Chinese, Nepalese, etc. And each has its own flavor twist.